 The defensive fortress was built when Sweden still controlled the area.
 It was constructed in the 1740s to protect the area from possible Russian invasions and has seen much action over the years.
 Today, there is an air of peace and it is one of the most popular points of interest in Helsinki.

-What to do there: Hop on a ferry and cross the waves to reach the islands that house the once-mighty Suomenlinna fortress.
+What to do there: If you can, stay in the Airbnb inside the fortress!
+If it’s all booked up, stay in one of the other stunning Airbnbs in Helsinki and hop on a ferry and cross the waves to reach the islands that house the once-mighty Suomenlinna fortress.
 Pack a picnic for your day trip or dine on tasty fare in one of the charming cafes and restaurants.
 Walk around the still-sturdy walls, poking around in nooks and crannies, and enjoy the awesome coastal views.
 You can also see a Russian-style church, lovely homes, former barracks, and artists’ studios.